Many varieties of cheese can provide protein and other important nutrients, including mozzarella, blue cheese, and feta, among others.

-Cheese is a dairy product that comes in hundreds of different textures and flavors.
+Cheese is a dairy product that comes in hundreds of textures and flavors.

-It’s produced by adding acid or bacteria to milk from various farm animals, then aging or processing the solid parts of the milk.
+It’s produced by adding acid or bacteria to the milk of various animals and then aging or processing the solid parts of the milk.

-The nutrition and taste of cheese depend on how it is produced and what milk is used.
+The nutrient content and flavor of cheese depend on how it’s produced and which type of milk is used.

 Here are 9 of the healthiest types of cheese.